Self-Tuning PID Control via a Hybrid Actor-Critic-Based Neural Structure for Quadcopter Control: Introduction

-The PID controller is used extensively in real industrial systems due to its simplicity and ease of implementation.
-However, the accuracy of this controller is highly dependent on its gains and the system model.
-In high-order nonlinear systems, parameter uncertainties and external disturbances can reduce the performance of the PID controller.
-Conventional offline tuning methods are not efficient for such systems \cite{pan2009}.
-To achieve acceptable performance in nonlinear systems, it is better to use online methods such as Adaptive Control, Fuzzy Systems, and Neural Networks (NN) \cite{yang2013,goel2020,hernandez2016,bari2019,park2021}.
-NNs are capable of solving non-trivial problems efficiently and approximating high-order nonlinear functions \cite{abiodun2018}.
-Furthermore, Reinforcement Learning (RL) methods, which use NNs in their structures, have demonstrated their ability and, in some cases, even outperform humans.
-RL algorithms are semi-supervised learning methods that employ an agent to learn by interacting with an environment.
-RL has considerable utility in self-tuning PID control and is capable of doing so without human designer intervention.
-For example, the Q-learning algorithm has been employed to tune PID gains \cite{carlucho2017, shi2018}.
-However, this algorithm cannot take continuous actions and requires a powerful processor and memory for improved accuracy.
-Additionally, using Actor-Critic methods, an agent can generate continuous actions (control signals), and more importantly, these methods are online and NN-based.
-In \cite{guan2021}, a Radial Basis Function (RBF) NN was employed for actor policy and critic value function approximation, demonstrating that this algorithm can track a complex trajectory.
-Moreover, Deep Deterministic Policy Gradient (DDPG) is utilized in PID tuning \cite{lawrence2022, yang2021}, which has offline training and necessitates a powerful processor.
-However, using DDPG, the trained model may lose its performance in a real system with environmental disturbances.
-In \cite{sun2021}, Asynchronous Advantage Actor Critic (A3C) was employed for PID tuning, which can learn multi-actor and critic as workers.
-Results demonstrated that this method enhanced PID performance.
+Furthermore, Reinforcement Learning (RL) methods, which often incorporate NNs in their structure, have demonstrated remarkable capabilities and, in some cases, even surpass human performance.
+RL algorithms are semi-supervised learning approaches in which an agent learns through interactions with its environment.
+RL has considerable utility in self-tuning PID control and can operate without human intervention.
+For instance, the Q-learning algorithm has been employed for PID gain tuning~\cite{carlucho2017,shi2018}.
+However, Q-learning cannot handle continuous actions and requires substantial computational resources to achieve high accuracy.
+Actor-Critic methods, on the other hand, allow agents to generate continuous control signals and, importantly, provide an online and NN-based solution.
+In~\cite{guan2021}, a Radial Basis Function (RBF) NN was used for actor policy and critic value function approximation, demonstrating that this approach can track complex trajectories.
+Deep Deterministic Policy Gradient (DDPG) has also been applied to PID tuning~\cite{lawrence2022,yang2021}, but it relies on offline training and demands significant computational power.
+Moreover, the performance of DDPG-trained models may deteriorate in real systems subject to environmental disturbances.
+In~\cite{sun2021}, the Asynchronous Advantage Actor-Critic (A3C) method was employed for PID tuning, enabling multi-actor and multi-critic learning.
+Results showed that this approach improved PID controller performance.